AhmedGom3a/flash-fun/README.md

 - **Immediate Feedback**: Receive instant feedback on correctness during practice.
 - **Performance Tracking**: Track performance and progress through statistics.
 - **Reset Option**: Reset progress to start anew.
-- **Quit Option**: Exit the command when done.

 ## Usage

 1. Clone the repository to your local machine.
-2. Run the Laravel command `php artisan your-command` to launch the Flashcard Manager.
+2. Run the Laravel command `php artisan flashcard:interactive` to launch the Flashcard Manager.
 3. Follow the on-screen instructions to navigate the menu, create flashcards, practice, view stats, reset progress, or quit.

 ## Requirements